-Network systems in which a file server or central processing unit forms the hub of a network of interrelated PCs are now common.
+Network systems in which an on-premises file server, cloud server or central processing unit forms the hub of a network of interrelated PCs are now common.
 The age and adequacy of the networks should be ascertained and the availability of maintenance and updates determined.
-Networks may include not only the insurer, but other affiliates of the insurance company; thus, the ability to separate the network into independent components may be problematic.
+Networks may include not only the insurer, but other affiliates or holding company of the insurance company; thus, the ability to separate the network into independent components may be problematic.
+See also Section III.G. below regarding segregating commingled records and data.